 My husband grew angry and threw his phone at me.

 It felt like a punch in the gut.

 It didn’t hurt much but the surprise felt like a slap in the face.

 My husband is a sweetheart; that is a fact.
 Hubby has never and I highly doubt will ever raise his hand in anger to anyone.
 If there was 1080p footage of him robbing an old lady, I would tell the police to rinse their eyes and watch it again because there’s no way it could be my Hubby.

 But today, I need to embarrass him a little in order to advance this story.

 For his story of triumphant glory and accidental wealth, go here instead.

-This phone throwing business happened 1 AM in the morning almost a month ago.
-I was in bed and on my phone, doing my usual late night Internet binge.
+This phone throwing business happened at 1 AM in the morning almost a month ago.
+I was in bed and on my phone, doing my usual late-night Internet binge.
 My husband was in heavy slumber next to me.
-Then our Airbnb guests at the rental messaged us to increase the heat but that required a security code.
+Then our Airbnb guests at the rental messaged us to increase the heat but that required security code.
 I didn’t know it so I shook Hubby awake and asked him for the code.
 Half asleep, he grabbed and checked his phone, muttered the code and fell back asleep.
 Then 30 seconds later, he suddenly woke up, completely agitated!
 He screamed that I expected too much from him in the middle of the night and he threw the phone he still had on hand at me!

 In a brilliant throw, the phone hit and bounced off me, just to hit our poor sleeping doggy in bed with us too.
 Grace immediately jolted up and ran for the door.
 Smart pup.
 I was so taken back at his anger.
 I sat there in bed with my eyes and mouth open, like a fish’s face, gulping for air.